moptipyapps.prodsched package

 act_exec_job(job)[source]

-Execute the job on its current machine.
+Execute the job on its current station.

 Parameters: